 You may have to pause while processing to scrape the date mixture from the sides of the food processor container.

 Freeze these coconut date energy balls for longer shelf life.

 Coconut Date Balls

-- Now add dates, coconut oil, desiccated coconut and process on high-speed until everything combines well and holds together when you press it.360 gms (or) 1 Cup packed Dates, 50 gms (or) ½ Cup Desiccated coconut, 100 gms (or) ½ Cup Almonds, 1 Teaspoon Coconut oil
+- Place almonds, dates, coconut oil, desiccated coconut and process on high-speed until everything combines well and holds together when you press it.360 gms (or) 1 Cup packed Dates, 50 gms (or) ½ Cup Desiccated coconut, 100 gms (or) ½ Cup Almonds, 1 Teaspoon Coconut oil

-- Roll tablespoon measure of the mixture into balls, roll them in shredded coconut to coat.
+- Roll tablespoon measure of the mixture into balls and then roll them in shredded coconut to coat.

-- Enjoy nutritious and delicious coconut date balls!
+- Enjoy nutritious and delicious no bake energy balls!

 KEEP IN TOUCH